|my story - part 3|

 There came a point in my development when all the changes added up to push me over the edge.
 I wasn't really aware of it until I was driving to town one day.
 I was doing like I often do, watching people passing in their cars.
 Half because I liked people watching and half noticing how they reacted to me.
 I particularly noticed how women were reacting.
 They would glance at me and look back to the road or somewhere else.
 When I would try to maintain eye contact she would look at me like, 'Just another woman' and look away.

 Men were also looking at me differently.
 They would continue to look at me maintaining eye contact thinking that I was an attractive girl.
 Since I hadn't been raised female, I wasn't prepared for guys staring at me and trying to pick me up.
 Women learn how to handle this at an early age.
-I found it threatening, but also exciting.
-The attention I got was sometimes overwhelming, especially from young girls.
+I found it threatening, but also exciting!
+The attention I got was sometimes overwhelming, particularly from young girls.
 Groups of them would gather around me, seemingly basking in my femininity.

 I was getting a lot of "yes, ma'ams."
 This would make me mad sometimes when I wanted to pass as a guy!
 I startled several people when they'd say "yes, ma'am" and I'd answer in my masculine voice!
 Well, what did I expect?
 I had shaved legs and underarms, my hair was long and flowing.
 I had small breasts and a feminine body.
 Even dressed in men's clothes I looked like, and was perceived as, a woman.
 I didn't realize how feminine I was because it felt normal.